TREASURIES-Is the steepener trade over? Jobs data flattens yield curve

 By Kate Duguid

-The strength of Friday's employment data pushed some investors to consider that the Federal Reserve may be prompted to hike interest rates sooner than expected, raising shorter-dated yield and flattening the curve.
+The strength of Friday's employment data pushed some investors to consider that the Federal Reserve may be prompted to hike interest rates sooner than expected, raising shorter-dated yields and flattening the curve.

 "This is the most definitive sign we've seen that the pure steepener trade is over," said Tom Graff, head of fixed income at Brown Advisory.